wwq5-code/TAPE/README.md

 We also show the requirements packages in requirements.txt

-1. To run the MUV on MNIST, we can run
+1. To run the UEV on MNIST, we can run
 ```
 python /MUV_Reconstruciton/On_MNIST/Our_method/MUV_on_MNIST_unl_multi.py
 ```

-2. To run the MUV on CIFAR10, we can run
+2. To run the UEV on CIFAR10, we can run

 ```
 python /MUV_Reconstruciton/On_CIFAR10/Our_method/MUV_on_CIFAR10_unl_multi.py